BoeJama/fakeWebsite/README.md

 # midFinal

-// Kolby: Javascript, Buttons, and the Navbar
+Kolby: Javascript, Buttons, and the Navbar

-// Winston: CSS and HTML
+Winston: CSS and HTML

-//Kayden: Images and HTML
+Kayden: Images and HTML